Diagnosing the AGN population origin of TeV neutrinos with their spatial correlation

 The second uncertainty arises from the event-by-event variations in the $\sigma_{\rm psf}$.
 In previous sections, we adopted a fixed PSF width $\sigma_{\rm psf}$ for given energy bins, whereas real detectors exhibit a distribution of reconstructed angular uncertainties.
 This variation effectively broadens the signal and background probability density functions used in the maximum-likelihood analysis, thereby reducing sensitivity.
 To quantify this effect, we simulate neutrino samples by assigning to each event a $\sigma_{\rm psf}$ randomly sampled from the detector’s energy-dependent angular resolution distribution.
 We find that the uncertainty induced by event-by-event PSF variations is smaller than that from the XLF-based extrapolation, and therefore does not dominate the total error budget.

 Combining the uncertainties from both XLF extrapolation and PSF variation, we assess the sensitivity of future neutrino telescopes to testing the AGN-origin hypothesis.
 In the simulations, the angular uncertainty of each neutrino event is treated on an event-by-event basis, with the reconstructed direction randomly drawn according to the corresponding point-spread function, thereby accounting for realistic variations in the localization accuracy.
 Focusing on events with energies above 100\,TeV ($\beta \simeq 0.5$), IceCube-Gen2 is expected to achieve a median angular resolution of $\sim0.2^\circ$.
 To avoid source confusion, we therefore require the selected AGN population to satisfy the condition $\bar{d} \geq 0.6^\circ$.
 Based on the eFEDS AGN catalog over the $142\,\mathrm{deg}^2$ survey area, this requirement translates into a maximum of $\sim150$ AGNs within the field of view.
-This criterion selects the brightest sources with X-ray fluxes $F_X > 2.4\times10^{-13}\,\mathrm{erg\,s^{-1}\,cm^{-2}}$, which are sufficiently sparse to remain well resolved at the IceCube-Gen2 angular resolution.
-As shown in Figure~\ref{fig:XLF_uncertainty}, for the flux threshold corresponding to IceCube-Gen2 (blue vertical line), the uncertainty induced by the XLF-based extrapolation from the flux-limited AGN subsample to the full AGN population is $\delta_{\rm XLF} \simeq 30\%$.
-As shown in Figure~\ref{fig:ExposureTime_sigma}, such the detector would achieve a significance of approximately $\sim3.1\sigma$ after five years of exposure in testing whether all astrophysical neutrinos originate from AGN population.
-This significance is suggestive but insufficient for a decisive test of the AGN-origin hypothesis.
+This criterion selects the brightest sources with X-ray fluxes {$F_X>F_{\rm cut}=2.4\times10^{-13}\,\mathrm{erg\,s^{-1}\,cm^{-2}}$,} which are sufficiently sparse to remain well resolved at the IceCube-Gen2 angular resolution.
+As shown in Figure~\ref{fig:XLF_uncertainty}, for the {$F_{\rm cut}$} value corresponding to IceCube-Gen2 (blue vertical line), the uncertainty induced by the XLF-based extrapolation from the flux-limited AGN template to the full AGN population is $\delta_{\rm XLF} \simeq 30\%$. {As shown in Figure~\ref{fig:ExposureTime_sigma}, such a detector would achieve a significance of approximately $\sim2.3\sigma$ after five years and $\sim3.1\sigma$ after ten years of exposure in testing whether all astrophysical neutrinos originate from the AGN population.
+This significance is suggestive but remains below the level of a decisive discovery.}